 Providing appropriate and affordable vaccines for the developing world

-Achieving Gavi’s mission depends upon a healthy vaccine market that provides sufficient supply of high quality, appropriate vaccines at low and sustainable prices.
-To meet these ambitions, Gavi has a strategic goal to shape vaccine markets to the benefit of developing countries.
+Achieving our mission depends upon a healthy vaccine market that provides sufficient supply of high-quality, appropriate vaccines at low and sustainable prices.
+To meet these ambitions, the fourth strategic goal of our 2011–2015 strategy aimed to shape vaccine markets to the benefit of developing countries.

-By forecasting and pooling demand from eligible countries and purchasing large amounts of vaccines, the Vaccine Alliance has created a reliable market for vaccines in developing countries.
+By forecasting and pooling demand from eligible countries and purchasing large amounts of vaccines, Vaccine Alliance partners have created a reliable market for vaccines in developing countries.

 Vaccine Supply and Procurement Strategy

-To facilitate and accelerate the achievement of Gavi’s market-shaping goal, the Gavi Board approved on November 2011 the Vaccine Supply and Procurement Strategy for the period 2011-2015.
-The strategy aims to ensure sufficient and uninterrupted supply of high-quality vaccines, promote low and sustainable costs for developing countries, and foster an environment for innovation.
+To facilitate and accelerate the achievement of Gavi’s market-shaping goal, in November 2011 the Gavi Board approved the Vaccine Supply and Procurement Strategy for the period 2011-2015.
+The strategy aimed to ensure sufficient and uninterrupted supply of high-quality vaccines, promote low and sustainable costs for developing countries, and foster an environment for innovation.

-Recognising the differences across vaccines in terms of market maturity and competition, manufacturing complexity and the Alliance’s relative market power, Gavi is applying a tailored approach for each vaccine it funds – see HPV vaccine roadmap.
+Recognising the differences across vaccines in terms of market maturity and competition, manufacturing complexity and the Alliance’s relative market power, we apply a tailored approach for each vaccine we fund – see HPV vaccine roadmap.

-Drawing on key partners and particularly UNICEF Supply Division which manages most of the vaccine procurement, Gavi will aim to achieve its fourth strategic goal objectives through:
+Drawing on key partners – particularly UNICEF’s Supply Division, which manages most of the vaccine procurement, we aimed to achieve our fourth strategic goal objectives through:

 - continued strengthening and dissemination of forecasting to ensure timely, transparent and accurate market information; and